MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software-/doc/quickstart.md

 ### **1. dnbc4tools**

+Comments starting with "#" in the code are for informational purposes and do not require input.

 - **Conda**

-No source environment is required, use the full path command directly
+No need for source to activate the conda environment.
+Just use the command line directly.

 ```shell
 $miniconda3/envs/dnbc4tools/bin/dnbc4tools